-Advocacy, leadership and direction of the management of the health services including environmental health delivery systems.
-Implements national policy and program requirements by interpreting policy in light of unique tribal situations in the Area.
-Serves as liaison between tribes and Headquarters.
+Provides advocacy, leadership and direction of the management of the health services including environmental health delivery systems.
+Implements national policy and program requirements by interpreting policy in light of unique tribal and urban situations in the Area.
+Serves as liaison between all IHS, Tribes, and Urban programs with Headquarters.
 Provides continuing support and leadership through ad hoc or standing committee assignments in the implementation and/or promotion of business management strategic initiatives, projects and standards of the Agency.
 Ensures the effective development and monitoring of administrative systems that will embrace regulatory controls and/or policy compliance, including the implementation of internal management controls to maintain the integrity of the Area program.